 Current random testing is not so random

 Population screening can be done on a “self-selected” or a “random” group of people.
 When a group of individuals chooses to be tested, regardless of their symptoms or contacts, they will constitute a self-selected sample or a biased sample of the population from which they come (they came forward for personal reasons).
-The majority of that same population will remain untested, and within that group, some self-suspecting cases may not come forward for various purposes including access (most centers are in urban areas), cost (test free in RHUH only, and costs LL150,000-200,000 in other centers), stigma (fear of being labeled), or simply a lack of perceived need (asymptomatic case).
+The majority of that same population will remain untested, and within that group, some self-suspecting cases may not come forward for various purposes including access (most centers are in urban areas), cost (the test is free in RHUH only, and costs LL150,000-200,000 in other centers), stigma (fear of being labeled), or simply a lack of perceived need (asymptomatic case).
 This is what random testing aims to resolve.
 The standard dictionary definition of selecting subjects at random would be “without definite aim, direction, rule, or method.”
 This is far from the epidemiological definition of random sampling, which is very much methodical.
 In random sampling, a pool of people are identified (could be residents of a particular area), and each resident has a known, non-zero probability of being selected.
 When a random sample is tested for COVID-19, the percentage positive can then be extrapolated to represent the percentage of people affected in that community (with a certain standard error).
 This is not the case with the percentage derived from self-selected samples that represent only the tip of the iceberg.
 When testing capacity is limited, targeted testing is more justified to identify cases, trace contacts, and suppress spread.
 Without random testing, however, epidemiologists and public health officials in Lebanon can only hypothesize or predict (via mathematical modeling) but never truly know the true virus infection rate (nor the true case fatality rate) in the country.
 Random testing may be conducted nationwide, but amidst limited resources, they can begin to take place in selected areas or clusters, or targeted groups that may be considered most vulnerable such as the elderly or people with chronic conditions, or those groups whose conditions are less known to authorities, such as people living in rural areas or refugee camps.

 Different tests tell a different story